JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 The classifier training phase and final accuracy are highly relying to the extracted features.
 So, validation of the discriminant power of the convolutional auto-encoder is very important.

-To evaluate the discrimination power of the representation learning built with imbalanced data, bellow code employs UMAP (...link...) and Figure 2 shows UMAP output of set X<sup>t</sup>.
+To evaluate the discrimination power of the representation learning built with imbalanced data, bellow code employs [UMAP](https://github.com/lmcinnes/umap) and Figure 2 shows UMAP output of set X<sup>t</sup>.
 Note that, in case of a weak representation learning, different categories are merged together and it is not possible to conclude a discriminating boundary from represented categories.

     n_class = [0,1]